- Homepage

 Who can apply for Aid-a-Gator relief?

 Current faculty and staff employed by the University of Florida may apply for financial assistance through Aid-a-Gator.
-For purposes of this program, this includes graduate assistants, medical/veterinary residents and post-doctoral fellow and associates.
-This program does not apply to volunteers, faculty on emeritus (i.e., unpaid) status or undergraduate student employees.
+This program does not apply to volunteers, faculty on emeritus (i.e., unpaid) status, or undergraduate student employees.

-Undergraduate students and graduate students not on assistantship who are experiencing financial hardship should contact the Office of Student Financial Affairs at (352) 392-1275 or visit the office in S107 Criser Hall (8 a.m.-5 p.m., Monday-Friday) for support.
+Undergraduate students, graduate students, and fellows who are experiencing financial hardship should contact the Office of Student Financial Affairs at (352) 392-1275 or visit the office in S107 Criser Hall for support.

 When can I apply for aid through Aid-a-Gator, and what can be covered with awarded aid?

 Aid-a-Gator funds are intended to be a temporary life-preserver, not an income supplement or an alternative to insurance, FEMA or other types of public aid.
-Aid-a-Gator offers support to colleagues facing unexpected, temporary financial hardship, such as with rent, utilities or other essential expenses or out-of-pocket costs as a result of sudden illness, family crisis (such as a house fire) or natural disaster (hurricane, flooding, tornado or sinkhole).
-If you find yourself dealing with a serious financial hardship as a result of such a life crisis, consider applying for Aid-a-Gator funds.
+Aid-a-Gator offers support to colleagues facing unexpected, temporary financial hardship as a result of a declared natural disaster (hurricane, flooding, tornado or sinkhole) or public health emergency.
+In the event of such an event, the Aid-a-Gator application will be activated.

 Do I have to repay an Aid-a-Gator grant?